 Barbican and RSC collaboration of Redefining Juliet created by Storme Toolis

-Redefining Juliet, first created by Storme Toolis in 2016, is remounted in 2018 with a new cast, in collaboration with the Barbican and Royal Shakespeare Company.
+Redefining Juliet, first created by Storme Toolis in 2015, is remounted this November with a new cast and directed by Robin Norton Hale, in collaboration with the Barbican and the Royal Shakespeare Company.

-Originally developed through the Barbican’s Open Lab programme, with the process documented and broadcast on BBC Four, this new iteration of Redefining Juliet receives a period of R&D in Stratford-Upon-Avon, culminating in a work-in-progress public reading in June at The Other Place, as part of the RSC’s Mischief Festival (31 May- 23 June 2018).
-Redefining Juliet then transfers to London in November for two performances in The Pit, as part of the Barbican’s 2018 season The Art of Change.
+Originally developed through the Barbican’s Open Lab programme, with the process documented and broadcast on BBC Four, this new iteration of Redefining Juliet received a period of R&D in Stratford-Upon-Avon, culminating in a work-in-progress public reading in June at The Other Place, as part of the RSC’s Mischief Festival.

 Storme Toolis is an actress, teacher and influencer.
 She has made regular TV appearances including New Tricks and the 2016 Paralympic Mars campaign.
 She is currently working as an English teacher.
 She trained at Ovalhouse Youth Theatre and studied drama at the University of Kent.
 She is a patron of CircusStarr and an associate of ADD International working to end violence against women and girls.